-Margaret Carsello is an interdisciplinary artist connecting her practice to converging themes around the complexities of identity and belonging in the intersections of family, culture, place, and time.
-Margaret’s artistic process is shaped by her personal experiences and observations in the everyday, public, private, and domestic spaces.
+Margaret Carsello is an interdisciplinary artist connecting her practice to converging themes around the complexities of identity and belonging in the intersections of the everyday.
+Specific bodies of work have addressed family, identity and selfie culture, material and global culture, Margaret’s artistic process is shaped by her personal experiences and observations of personal and cultural narratives.
 Within this context, she imagines new ways to embody relational and unexpected narratives through structured forms, materials, and performance.

-She received an MFA from Vermont College in Contemporary Art Practices, a MA in Art and Design Education from The School of the Art Institute of Chicago, and a BFA in Visual Communication.
+Margaret received an MFA from Vermont College in Contemporary Art Practices, a MA in Art and Design Education from The School of the Art Institute of Chicago, and a BFA in Design and Visual Communication.
 She currently teaches at the Art Institute of Chicago in the Contemporary Practices Program.

 Graduate Thesis: Sifting Shimmers- Re-Writing the Family Cookbook

 Imagining Ourselves: Re-Think, Re-Imagine, Re-Invent Identity through Global Visual Culture